 - Rather than looking into a gym in town, remember the Sanderson is free for students.

-- Avoid making additional expenses by planning vacations wisely.
+- Avoid additional expenses by planning vacations wisely.
 If planning a summer, spring, or fall break trip, consider the location and if travel to this location is during a peak season.
 Also consider the length of the trip and the cheapest modes of transportation there and during the trip.
-Other areas to save include packing some additional food and choosing free entertainment as often as possible.
+Other areas to save include packing additional food and choosing free entertainment as often as possible.
 For a cheaper alternative, plan a “staycation,” get a job earning extra money, or volunteer instead.

 - Limiting or stopping habits such as smoking and binge drinking can save a significant amount of money.